Three Learnings About Trust-Based Philanthropy in an Age of Mistrust

 By: Pedro Arista, Senior Director

-Deep and stark divisions in the U.S. threaten the foundations of our society and democracy.
-These divisions include systemic racism, economic inequality, partisan polarization, disbelief in facts and science, and growing political violence.
+Deep and stark divisions in the U.S. threaten the foundations of our society and democracy—systemic racism, economic inequality, partisan polarization, disbelief in facts and science, and growing political violence.
 Widespread and severe mistrust is at the center of this national tension—whether a cause, effect, or both.
 According to a September 2021 Gallup poll, U.S. adults’ trust in politicians and their fellow citizens has been steadily waning since the 1970s and has reached historic lows.
 Strikingly, the U.S. is the only established democracy where social trust is declining.
 While just the latest development in a decades-long trend, we are living in an Age of Mistrust.

 In the philanthropy sector, however, there is progress to rebuild trust through a pioneering “trust-based philanthropy” approach.
 Defined in 2014 by The Whitman Institute’s Trust-Based Philanthropy Project, the approach advances equity by establishing mutually accountable relationships between philanthropists and community changemakers.